Marie Antoinette (2006 film): Reception

 In several 2006 interviews, Coppola suggests that her highly stylised interpretation was intentionally very modern in order to humanise the historical figures involved.
-She admitted taking great artistic liberties with the source material, and said that the film does not focus simply on historical facts – "It is not a lesson of history.
+She admitted to taking great artistic liberties with the source material, and said that the film does not focus simply on historical facts – "It is not a lesson of history.
 It is an interpretation documented, but carried by my desire for covering the subject differently."

 Marie Antoinette received both applause and some boos during early Cannes Film Festival press screenings, which one reviewer supposes was because some of the French journalists may have been offended that the film was not sufficiently critical of the regime's decadence.
 However, film critic Roger Ebert clarified that, in actuality, only a couple of journalists had been booing during the press screening, and that the media had sensationalised the event.
 He stated that booing is more common in Europe, and sometimes done when someone feels that a film is "politically incorrect".

 Reception in the United States

-Marie Antoinette polarized the critics, with reviews ranging from resounding praise to discerning criticism (mainly aimed at historical inaccuracies and a contemporary soundtrack).
-The film holds an approval rating of 57% on Rotten Tomatoes, which compiles mostly North American reviews, based on 215 reviews with an average rating of 6.10/10.
+Marie Antoinette received mixed-to-positive reviews from critics.
+The film holds an approval rating of 57% on Rotten Tomatoes based on 218 reviews with an average rating of 6.10/10.
 The website's critics consensus states, "Lavish imagery and a daring soundtrack set this film apart from most period dramas; in fact, style completely takes precedence over plot and character development in Coppola's vision of the doomed queen."
 Metacritic gives the film a weighted average score of 65 out of 100, based on 37 critics, indicating "generally favorable reviews".
 Audiences polled by CinemaScore gave the film an average grade of "C" on an A+ to F scale.

 People magazine's movie critic, Leah Rozen, wrote in her wrap-up of Cannes that, "The absence of political context ... upset most critics of Marie Antoinette, director Sofia Coppola's featherweight follow-up to Lost in Translation.
 Her historical biopic plays like a pop video, with Kirsten Dunst as the doomed 18th century French queen acting like a teenage flibbertigibbet intent on being the leader of the cool kids' club."
 Roger Ebert gave the film four stars out of four.
 He stated that, "every criticism I have read of this film would alter its fragile magic and reduce its romantic and tragic poignancy to the level of an instructional film.
 This is Sofia Coppola's third film centering on the loneliness of being female and surrounded by a world that knows how to use you but not how to value and understand you."
 The critic for MSN, Dave McCoy, described it as being a great satire, "I laughed, as I had been doing for the past twenty minutes.
 I was laughing at the satire, at Coppola's brash approach and from the pure joy that a great film can trigger."

+In 2025, it was one of the films that received votes the "Readers' Choice" edition of The New York Times' list of "The 100 Best Movies of the 21st Century," finishing at number 211.